zkFHE/ringSNARK/README.md

 `example.cpp` shows how to instantiate the code to prove and verify a small (1 addition, 2 multiplications) circuit over FHE rings.

 ## Roadmap
-This code is being actively developed, with major changes in the interfaces coming soon.
-Here is the short-term implementation plan:
+This code is being actively developed, and here is a tentative implementation plan:

-- [ ] Migrate to a libsnark-inspired interface
+- [x] Migrate to a libsnark-inspired interface
-  - [ ] Implement circuit -> R1CS -> QRP generation pipeline
+  - [x] Implement circuit -> R1CS -> QRP generation pipeline
-  - [ ] Change interfaces to expose same API as libsnark
+  - [x] Change interfaces to expose same API as libsnark
-  - [ ] Abstract random sampling inside keypair generation process
+  - [x] Abstract random sampling inside keypair generation process
-- [ ] Implement optimized FHE-ring encoding/decoding
+- [x] Implement optimized FHE-ring encoding/decoding
-- [ ] Add full zero-knowledge support
+- [x] Add full zero-knowledge support
-- [ ] Analyze and implement RingGroth16 in addition to Rinocchio
+- [x] Analyze and implement RingGroth16 in addition to Rinocchio
+- [ ] Add common gadgets for FHE operations
+- [ ] Add wrapper around FHE evaluator that automatically calls the corresponding gadgets
+- [ ] Add more ring arithmetic backends
+  - [ ] for SEAL without `polytools`
+  - [ ] for OpenFHE
+  - [ ] for Lattigo and tfhe-rs (?)

 ## References